PedroACFerreira/pedroacferreira.github.io/_projects/1_project.md

 related_publications: false
 ---

-These are various images designed for publications, either research or review articles
+Here you can find various images designed for publications, either research or review articles
 <br />
 <br />
 <br />